 Features Help Borrowers Achieve Financial Stability

 Student loan debt is a unique type of debt because people take it on to better their lives and earning potential.
-It can also involve more family members than other types of debt, as parents often cosign for their children’s’ loans.
+It can also involve more family members than other types of debt, as parents often cosign for their children’s loans.

 For that reason, ChangEd supports collaborative repayment.
 Family members and spouses can sign up under their own names and link their account to their loved one’s student loan.
 The ChangEd experience is precisely the same for them as it is for the borrower; their transactions will be rounded up, and the difference goes toward paying down the debt.
 With multiple people contributing, the loan can be repaid even faster.

 Other expense accounts, including credit cards, can also link to ChangEd.
 ChangEd does not bill the credit card; it only reads the transaction data to coordinate small transfers from the linked bank account.
+You can also schedule transfers for set dollar amounts using their savings Boost feature which allows you to save on your terms.

 Users carrying multiple student loans can target specific loans they want to pay off faster.
 They can choose the loan with the highest interest rate, the highest or lowest balance, or whichever criteria they wish to prioritize.